cartographer-project/cartographer_ros/docs/source/algo_walkthrough.rst

 Global SLAM
 -----------

-While the local SLAM generates its succession of submaps, a global optimization (usually refered to as "*the optimization problem*" or "*sparse pose adjustment*") task runs in background.
+While the local SLAM generates its succession of submaps, a global optimization (usually referred to as "*the optimization problem*" or "*sparse pose adjustment*") task runs in background.
 Its role is to re-arrange submaps between each other so that they form a coherent global map.
 For instance, this optimization is in charge of altering the currently built trajectory to properly align submaps with regards to loop closures.